Allowing time off work

 I&C representatives have the right to reasonable paid time off to exercise their duties.

-The same right applies to members of a special negotiating body or European Works Council.
+The same right applies to members of a special negotiating body or the European Works Council.

 For more information, see inform and consult your employees.